James T. Anwyl

 Leigh A. Stepp focuses her practice in general insurance defense work, with an emphasis on multiparty personal injury litigation, construction defect litigation, mechanics liens, stop notices and related bond claims for private and public construction projects, toxic tort litigation including mold litigation, products liability, marina and marine liability, public entity defense, and automobile and premises liability.
-She has practiced before the U.S. District Court for the Eastern District of California and the Superior Courts located in Northern California.
+She is admitted to practice before the U.S. District Court of Appeal for the Ninth Circuit; the U.S. District Court for the Eastern District of California and the Superior Courts located in Northern California.

 Ms. Stepp has been licensed to practice law in California since 1988, the same year in which she received her Juris Doctorate from the University of the Pacific, McGeorge School of Law.
 She earned her Bachelor of Arts degree in government from the California State University at Sacramento in 1983, graduating with honors.

 Ms. Stepp is a member of the Sacramento County Bar Association, the Association of Defense Counsel of Northern California, and the Defense Research Institute.
 She is a lecturer for Continuing Legal Education programs of the National Business Institute.
 Ms. Stepp also serves as a Judge Pro Tem for El Dorado County.